ClaudiaYang/EDA-Project-in-R/README.md

 Socioeconomic Influence: Higher household incomes and parental education levels strongly correlate with improved SAT scores and GPAs.<br>
 Demographic Trends: Disparities exist across racial and ethnic groups, emphasizing systemic inequalities.<br>
 ### Future Directions
-Comparison of pre and post-COVID-19 data to assess the pandemic's impact on educational disparities.
+Comparison of pre and post-COVID-19 data to assess the pandemic's impact on educational disparities.<br>
 Exploration of policy interventions aimed at reducing disparities.

 ## How to Use the Repository